+How to make a difference

-How to Uncertainty regarding the ways in which RSTs can showcase value to their enablers and providers Sport Hawkes Bay: Video Reporting Connect make a Video reporting has recently been trialed to deliver feedback to an enabler. /Energise Staff reported that while the process of compiling the video footage was time difference RSTs seeking to demonstrate their value to enablers have traditionally relied on written reports, but different media channels may enhance these demonstrations.
-Showing value to providers is an issue that has been raised in relation to the recent Sport NZ data collection initiative.
-RSTs were generally supportive of the initiative but some providers were reluctant to relay the required information because they felt it had little reciprocal value for them. consuming, the response from their enablers was highly positive.
+Uncertainty regarding the ways in which RSTs can showcase value to their enablers and providers

+RSTs seeking to demonstrate their value to enablers have traditionally relied on written reports, but different media channels mav enhance these demonstrations.

+Showing value to providers is an issue that has been raised in relation to the recent Sport NZ data collection RSTs initiative. were generally supportive of the initiative but some providers were reluctant to relay the required information because they felt it had little reciprocal value for them.

+Sport Hawkes Bay: Video Reporting

+Video reporting has recently been trialed to deliver feedback to an enabler.
+Staff reported that while the process of compiling the video footage was time consuming, the response from their enablers was highly positive.
 Staff also suggested that video reporting may result in a more powerful and personal message than a written report.

-Harbour Sport: Webinars Connect Harbour Sport is currently in the process of launching web-based /Energise seminars transmitted over the web and known as "webinars."
+Harbour Sport: Webinars

+/Energise Harbour Sport is currently in the process of launching web-based seminars transmitted over the web and known as "webinars."
 Webinars have the potential to showcase the value of RSTS to enablers and providers in a number of ways.
 Central to these include their ability to aid the accessibility of information to enablers and providers by allowing them to view the webinars when they want and at their own pace.
 Webinars also have the potential to showcase RST value to a larger web based audience and invite audience interaction through online discussion.

-Sport Hawkes Bay/Sport Waitakere: Showing the outcomes of data collection Connect /Energise Staff at Sport Hawke's Bay and Sport Waitakere suggested that the providers need to be shown the outcomes of the Sport NZ data collection initiative once it is completed.
+Sport Hawkes Bay/Sport Waitakere: Showing the outcomes of data collection

+/Energise Staff at Sport Hawke's Bay and Sport Waitakere suggested that the providers need to be shown the outcomes of the Sport NZ data collection initiative once it is completed.
 It was suggested that showing providers the value of their input will increase their willingness of providers to contribute to future data collection.

+Get beyond the gatekeepers

-Get The delivery of information is blocked Harbour Sport: Facebook and Twitter beyond the gate- keepers by "knowledge gatekeepers" e.g. club secretaries who can choose whether or not to pass on RST emails and newsletters Gatekeepers are bypassed by using media forms such as Facebook and Twitter which are accessible to most individuals.
+The delivery of information is blocked by "knowledge gatekeepers" e.g. club secretaries who can choose whether or not to pass on RST emails and newsletters

+How to get past the "knowledge gatekeepers" to deliver information to all enablers and providers

+Harbour Sport: Facebook and Twitter

+Gatekeepers are bypassed by using media forms such as Facebook and /Energise Twitter which are accessible to most individuals.
 Information traditionally sent by email and letters can also be made available on Facebook and Twitter.
 These media channels also have the potential to allow RSTs to communicate to a larger number of people.

-Recpers How to get past the "knowledge gatekeepers" to deliver information to all enablers and providers
+Connect

+Connect

+Connect

-Credibility -------------
+Credibility